juniorsundar/neorg-extras/README.md

                 -- MANDATORY and if you're a 50-cent fan ["external.many-mans"] = {
                   config = {
-                    treesitter_fold = true -- Set to 'false' if your package manager is currently NOT lazy.nvim }
+                    treesitter_fold = true -- If you don't want @data property ... @end to fold }
                 },
             })